OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_entities.md

 * **Reference**: A reference to another entity on the platform;
 * **Collection**: Another entity that will act as a 'sub-entity' of this one.
 Must be of a compatible type: Events or Commitments in a Document, Commitment or Event, and Generic Entities (only those marked as non-root) in any entity type.

-Afterwards, you must fill the following information (not all the fields apply to all attribute types):
+Afterwards, you must fill the following information (not all fields apply to all attribute types):
 * **Name**: the name of the attribute (needs to be unique inside the entity);
 * **Description**: the textual explanation of the attribute's purpose (can be used as development documentation);
 * **Type**: the attribute's data type.
 Possible values depend on whether we are in a Primitive, an Enumeration, a Reference or a Collection;